Kurtz0/Kurtz0/README.md

 - 👋 Hi, I’m @Kurtz0 a.k.a Magic Kurtzician
-- 👀 I’m interested in computering, AI, Blockchain.
+- 👀 I’m interested in computing, AI, Blockchain.
 - 🌱 I’m currently learning quantum coding
 - 💞️ I’m looking to collaborate on international companies.
 - 📫 How to reach me : Look up the starts and make a wish, I'll appear behind you wearing a santa hat and handing a cake full of candles.